 Community Groups & Landowners

 We're working with schools, groups and individuals who want to look after indigenous biodiversity through animal pest control, weed control or native and riparian plantings.
 Contact us

 to find out how you or your group can get involved.

 High Value Areas

 The High Value Area (HVA) programme utilises ecological surveys undertaken by local ecologists, and provides valuable information to landowners that can assist with overall land management.
-If you're interested in the significance of an area of native bush on your land but don't know much about it, the HVA programme is a great way to understand more about it and the ways in which this can be managed for the future.
+If you're interested in the biodiversity within an area of native bush, wetland, sand dune, or block of scrub on your land, but don't know much about it, the HVA programme is a great way to understand more about it and the ways in which this can be managed for the future.